 Let's work backwards, and start with the more recent reading, the one from Mark's gospel, the salubrious tale offering in great detail the demise of John the Baptizer.
-A king, a banquet, dancing girls, a scheming and plotting mother, revenge and death - this could be a scene from the current TV series "The Borgias" - or for that matter, from just about palace from across the history of royalty.
-This is a truly strange story from that gospel, for a number of reasons.
-There is the confusing issue of both the daughter and the mother being named as Herodias, but that's really just a minor distraction.
-The really confusing part, at least to me, is the amount of detail.
+A king, a banquet, dancing girls, a scheming and plotting mother, revenge and death - this could be a scene from any of the increasingly grotesque TV 'reality' shows - or for that matter from just about any palace from across the history of royalty.
+This is in many ways a truly strange story from Mark's gospel.
+There is that confusing issue of both the daughter and the mother being identified with the name Herodias, but that's really just a minor distraction.
+The really, really confusing part, at least to me, is the amount of detail.

-I find the amount of detail to be confusing because in every other aspect Mark is astonishingly brief.
-For example, the whole ministry of John the Baptiser is covered in only five verses, where here his demise takes more than three times that many.
-Jesus is introduced, baptized, acknowledged by God as his Son, and spends 40 days tempted in the wilderness, also in five short verses versus the sixteen verses describing how and why John met his terrible end.
-This amount of detail and narrative is really, really unusual for Mark who moves immediately from one brief but significant episode to the next.
+I find the amount of detail to be confusing because in almost every other area Mark is astonishingly brief.
+For example, the entire ministry of John the Baptiser is covered in only five short verses, whereas here his demise takes more than three times that amount of text.
+Moreover Jesus is introduced, baptized, acknowledged by God as his Son, and spends 40 days tempted in the wilderness also in five short verses, as contrasted with the sixteen verses describing how and why John met his terrible end.
+This amount of detail and narrative is really, really unusual for Mark who moves with breathtaking speed immediately from one brief but significant episode to the next.

-Although the length is curious, the intent of the full story is clear enough.
+While the length of the description of the events is curious, the intent of the full story is clear enough.
 Our reading opens with "King Herod heard of it..." and the 'it' to which the story refers is the success of the disciples in healing and casting out demons as they had been sent out by Jesus.
 There seems to have been some confusion in Israel as to who was the one doing the messianic deeds - was it John or was it Jesus, or was it another major prophet returned from the dead?
 For Herod the issue was a little bit clearer, because John had already started making prophetic utterances, namely a condemnation to Herod against his marrying his brother's wife, and Herod had responded as kings tended to do by having John arrested and thrown in prison.
 This echoes the similar treatment of Amos we see in that reading, who also ran afoul not only of the king but of the religious leaders and was encouraged to flee.